THE BLACK KEYS RESUME TOURING IN MAY

 Turn Blue is the highest chart debut yet for the band whose previous album, El Camino, debuted at #2 in 2011.
 Furthermore, it is the first #1 album for Nonesuch and the band’s highest charting album to date internationally, debuting at #1 in Canada and Australia, #2 in the U.K., New Zealand and Croatia, #3 in Ireland and Hungary, #4 in France and Switzerland and #5 in Austria, Denmark and Holland.
 Additionally, the album charted in the top ten in Germany, Belgium, Finland, Italy, Spain, Portugal and Greece.
-Turn Blue is certified Gold in the U.K. and Canada.
+Turn Blue is certified Gold in the U.K. and certified Platinum in Canada.

 Produced by Danger Mouse, Dan Auerbach and Patrick Carney, Turn Blue comprises 11 new tracks including the first single, “Fever,” which is the longest running #1 song this year at both Alternative radio and AAA radio.
 Additionally, the album has received critical praise, with NPR Music calling it “…expansive and irresistibly catchy,” and USA Today saying it is “…an engrossing collection that takes daring leaps while embracing the primal energy and minimalism of the duo’s early records.”